Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ### Payment methods (manual payment terminal)

-*Venduo POS > Management > Tab GLOBAL SETTINGS > Menu entry Payment methods (manual payment terminal)*
+*POS > Management > Tab GLOBAL SETTINGS > Menu entry Payment methods (manual payment terminal)*

 ![Payment methods](../../Assets/Screenshots/POS/Management/GlobalSettings/PaymentMethods.png "[Payment methods]")

-If you use an external terminal that is not connected to the *Venduo POS* module, cashless payment is completed manually through that terminal.
+If you use an external terminal that is not connected to the *POS* module, cashless payment is completed manually through that terminal.
 In POS, you can specify for statistical purposes which payment method was used for the cashless payment.
 You define the different payment methods in this setting.

 > [Info] By default, the payments methods *debit card*, *credit card* and *PayPal* are preset.